The Weeknd Super Bowl halftime show: 5 very important questions about full-face bandages and that gold maze

 3) So … what was up with those bandaged backup performers?

-Anyone who has followed the Weeknd over the last year of his album promo cycle — including appearances on award shows and “Saturday Night Live” — knows that he’s been in character.
+Anyone who has followed the Weeknd over the last year of his album promo cycle — including appearances on award shows and “Saturday Night Live” — knows that he has been in character.
 The bandages have been around since he got beat up by bouncers in the “Blinding Lights” video and things progressed from there, including significant injuries and a surgically enhanced face.
 He showed up with a face free of prosthetic injuries at the halftime show, though his backup dancers ran around him with their own faces fully covered (which actually works out pretty well in a pandemic.)
 As he recently told Variety, “The significance of the entire head bandages is reflecting on the absurd culture of Hollywood celebrity and people manipulating themselves for superficial reasons to please and be validated.”

 4) Should future halftime performers also ditch the audience on the field?